CARES Act Provider Relief Fund: For Providers

 For more detailed information on receiving payment, please see Provider Relief Fund FAQs

-If provider rejects payment, they must return funds to HHS and may still be considered for future distributions.
+- To reject payment, the recipient must return funds to HHS within 15 calendar days of the attestation and may still be considered for future distributions

-Requirements from the PRF terms and conditions include (not exhaustive):
+Requirements from the Provider Relief Fund terms and conditions include (not exhaustive):

-- Provided diagnosis, testing, or care for actual or possible COVID-19 patients on or after Jan.31, 2020 (Note: HSS broadly views every patient as a possible case of COVID-19)
+- To be eligible, provider must have provided diagnosis, testing, or care for actual or possible COVID-19 patients on or after Jan.31, 2020 (Note: HHS broadly views every patient as a possible case of COVID-19 for purposes of eligibility)

 - Payment will not be used for expenses or losses that have been or will be reimbursed from other sources